dmonopoly/gtest-cmake-example/README.md

 # What is this?
 This is an example setup of cmake with google test.
+I got it working after consulting the google test primer, among other things.
 Hopefully it'll help someone get set up with C++ and google test.

 # Where are things?
 `build/` is where code is built - like where executables are.